-550306 Grades 9-12 1⁄2 CREDIT Introduction to Art offers a program for the development of skills necessary for any advanced art course.
+550306 Grades 9-12 1/2 CREDIT Introduction to Art offers a program for the development of skills necessary for any advanced art course.
 It includes the elements and principles of drawing, painting, two-dimensional and three-dimensional design.
 Introduction to Art is a prerequisite for many advanced art courses.
 (Prerequisite: None)

 Students will be immersed into the world of "trending" art.
-They will have the opportunity to explore various art styles and techniques connected to what is going on in the world.
-Art making connected, but not limited to: street art, concept design, public art, etc. (Prerequisite: None)
+Art creation will explore various art styles and techniques revolving around students designing their own unique personal brands.
+Students will connect their work to popular social trends in order to promote their brands.
+Art techniques include, but are not limited to: street art, public art, printmaking, etc. (Prerequisite: None)